 - Teachers have the option to complete an approved English Learner Professional Development program to meet this new requirement and will be issued a single certificate to submit with their license renewal application.

 - Only programs that satisfy the requisite 45 contact hours and address all elements within the required standards will be pre-approved by CDE.

 - An updated list of CDE-approved English Learner Professional Development programs can be found here.

 I am currently enrolled in a teacher prep program or have recently graduated...

 - Teachers will have the option to complete training through an educator preparation program to meet their English Learner Professional Development requirement.

 - Upon completion of an educator preparation program that has been verified by CDE to meet the new standards, the educator will receive an Approved Program Verification (APV) form denoting that the educator has satisfied the new requirements.

 Since adoption of the new rules in June of 2018, educator preparation programs have been in the process of demonstrating to CDE they have incorporated 90 clock hours of course work/practicum that address these new standards.
 Future graduates will receive an Approved Program Verification (APV) form from their educator preparation program indicating they met the new English Learner Professional Development requirement.

 A waiver from the requirements will be made available for educators teaching in districts or charter schools authorized by the Charter School Institute (CSI) with an average English learner population over a three year period of 2 percent or less.
-The waiver can be requested by the district superintendent or principal of a CSI authorized charter school.
-More detailed information will be made available regarding the waiver process at a later date.
+The waiver can be requested by the district superintendent or principal of a CSI authorized charter school on behalf of individual teachers seeking license renewal.
+More detailed information will be made available regarding the waiver process in the summer of 2025.